sjmog/learning-fp-with-lindsey/from_oo_to_fp/README.md

 To clean up determineWinner, we can just return a string.
 Then make run responsible for all the console logging.

 Make sure you keep run() working while fixing up this method!

+(See the commit messages for the rest)

+### The next level

+Now we have a bunch of pure functions and an entry point, we can distribute these across a bunch of lambdas if we want to.